jfrabaute/oidc-authservice/README.md

 ## Extra JWT From Token authentication

-This authentication is similar to the JWT auth, except that it will use the JWT in a specific header.
+This authentication is similar to the JWT auth, except that it will use the JWT in a specific cookie.
 This auth is disabled by default.
 Options to enable it:

 | Setting | Default | Description |